 |Cost||Higher upfront cost, but better long-term value, backed up by several studies.||Less expensive, but often less effective.|

 For either option, it’s important to go to a high-rated treatment center with a proven track record.
 At EON Clinics, an expert team of oral surgeons and prosthodontists, in-house lab, and sophisticated technology, all located in a one-stop facility, ensure success rates that exceed national statistics.
-If you’re considering state-of-the-art dental implants, book online or call EON Clinics at 855-922-1640 for a free, no-obligation consultation.
+If you’re considering state-of-the-art dental implant vs. dentures, book online or call EON Clinics at 800-250-3500 for a free, no-obligation consultation.